 In case your Napoleonic history is rusty, those achievements include a civil code, the Legion of Honor, large-scale works, a commercial code, court of audit, University of France, Council of State, pacification of the nation, administrative centralization, and Concordat (a treaty between the Vatican and secular government).
 No wonder it's been said the Napoleon was "the most competent human who ever lived."

-Immerse yourself in the history of Charles de Gaulle with hundreds of audiovisual displays — news sources, posters, photographs, along with films and interviews.
+Immerse yourself in the history and life of Charles de Gaulle with hundreds of audiovisual displays — news sources, posters, photographs, along with films and interviews.
 You can trace his achievements from leader of Free France (1940 to 44),to the Provisional Government of the French Republic (1944 to 46), to President of France 1958 to 1969.
 You'll see why de Gaulle is considered by many the greatest Frenchman of all time — Le Plus Grand Français de Tous les Temps.
 (But, what about Napoleon?)

 Check the complete list of Paris hotels to find current sale prices on rooms in every arrondissement.
 Save 10%, 20%… or even more! |